ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Altibase 3rd Party Connector Guide.md

 Find the JavaVersionChecker line in the squirrel-sql.bat or squirrel-sql.sh file and add the version to use.
 For example, when using OpenJDK 18 version, add '18' at the end of the JavaVersionChecker line and save it, then run the SQuirreL SQL client.

 `$JAVACMD -cp "$UNIX_STYLE_HOME/lib/versioncheck.jar" JavaVersionChecker 1.6 1.7 1.8 18`

+If you use Java version 8 or later, SQuirreL SQL client version 3.8.1 or 3.9.0 is required.

 Please refer to https://sourceforge.net/p/squirrel-sql/bugs/1347/